February is Teen Dating Violence Awareness Month, a time to raise awareness about dating violence among teens, and to promote healthy relationships.

 Did you know that 1 in 4 girls and 1 in 6 boys nationally will experience a form of sexual abuse before they turn 18?
 In Alaska, this number is a lot higher.

-In our newest video with Kenai, Parker, and Athena, they speak about common types of sexual abuse and what you can do about them.
+In this video, Kenai, Parker, and Athena speak about common types of sexual abuse and what you can do about them.
 We encourage you to watch it with your teens to jumpstart conversations about healthy relationships and what it means to give consent.
 Also, pizza is involved!

 Learn more about consent from www.helpingsurvivors.org